colinknebl/boxbook/README.md

 -   Add New Query

     1. Add query signature under Query type to ./graphql/types/typeDefs.ts
-    2. Add the query resolver to ./resolvers/queries.ts (NOTE: the resolver name must match the name added to the type definition in step 1)
+    2. Add the query resolver to ./resolvers/queries.ts (NOTE: the resolver name must match the name added to the type definition in step 1, and don't forget the fragment if performing deep queries)
     3. Test query in [playground](http://localhost:3000/api/v1/graphql)
     4. Add query in client
        <br />